How Pinterest Partnered with WeWork to Open a Seattle Office in Record Time

 “We look at WeWork as an extension of our team.
 They get it and they understand our needs.”

 Space for a growing team…in record time

-Nguyen says she “measures success by how fast their office space has grown.”
+Nguyen says she “measures success by how fast the property has grown”.
 When the project began, Nguyen was looking for a five-person office.
 Within one year, it had grown to 55 people.
-And now, Pinterest has plans to further expand.
+Pinterest now has plans to further expand.
 What started as a test market has now become a new home.

 The build was frictionless and fast.
-“Typically from procuring an office space to design and construction, it’s about 18 months.
-We went from 18 months to six months.
-It was as if magic happened,” Nguyen says.
+“From procuring property to design and construction, it’s usually about 18 months.
+We went from 18 months to 6 months.
+It was as if magic happened” Nguyen says.

 The half-floor, private office is a dynamic space that can flex as Pinterest expands.
 By leveraging WeWork’s amenities like bike storage and activation space, Pinterest was also able to maximise their private workspace.

-“We went from 18 months to six months.
-It was as if magic happened.”
+“We went from 18 months to 6 months.
+It was as if magic happened. ”

 Pinterest’s space is as diverse as their employees; from quiet spaces for focused work, to common areas for hosting events and entertaining clients, there’s a place for everyone.

-Pinterest and WeWork are currently partnering on 25 percent of Pinterest’s workplaces across markets like Los Angeles, Detroit, and Berlin, with plans to expand that to 50 percent in the near future.
+Pinterest and WeWork are currently partnering on 25 per cent of Pinterest’s property portfolio across markets such as Los Angeles, Detroit and Berlin, with plans to expand that to 50 per cent in the near future.

-“I can't imagine moving forward with our workplaces without a strategic partner like WeWork.”
+“I can't imagine moving forwards with our property without a strategic partner like WeWork.”